 Glucose is metabolized to pyruvate which then is either reduced to lactate by lactate dehydrogenase (LDH) or oxidized to acetyl coenzyme A (acetyl-CoA) by pyruvate dehydrogenase (PDH) for introduction into the mitochondrial tricarboxylic acid (TCA) cycle.
 This acetyl-CoA then can be used for either energy generation (catabolism) or biosynthetic intermediate production (anabolism), both crucial to tumor cell survival.
 Glutamine is an additional carbon source, also essential for sustaining the TCA cycle in tumor cells.
 Glutamine transport and metabolism are also upregulated in many tumor types.
 Glutamine is converted to glutamate, then to α-ketoglutarate (α-KG). α-KG enters the TCA cycle through conversion to succinyl-CoA by α-ketoglutarate dehydrogenase (KGDH).

-In service of these crucial functions of PDH and KGDH in the modified metabolism of tumor cells, the regulation of these two enzymes is substantially altered during emergence of metastatic disease.
-Central to these altered cancer regulatory systems are those responding to levels of catalytic intermediates formed by the lipoate cofactors of both PDH and KGDH.
+In service of these crucial functions of enzymes in the modified metabolism of tumor cells, the regulation of these enzymes is substantially altered during emergence of metastatic disease.
+Central to these altered cancer regulatory systems are those responding to levels of catalytic intermediates formed by the lipoate cofactors of these enzymes.
 Rafael’s first-in-class drug CPI-613® (devimistat) is designed to be a stable analog of these lipoate catalytic intermediates, thereby targeting these tumor-specific regulatory processes.
-This CPI-613 targeting misinforms these tumor regulatory systems, shutting off both PDH and KGDH, selectively in tumor cells.
-CPI-613 tumor selectivity is further enhanced because cancer cells take up the drug preferentially.
-This tumor-specific drug attack on PDH and KGDH is sufficient to profoundly compromise tumor cell survival under diverse conditions relevant to clinical effect.
+This CPI-613® targeting misinforms these tumor regulatory systems, shutting off these enzymes, selectively in tumor cells.
+CPI-613® tumor selectivity is further enhanced because cancer cells take up the drug preferentially.
+This tumor-specific drug attack on these essential enzymes is sufficient to profoundly compromise tumor cell survival under diverse conditions relevant to clinical effect.

-More specifically, CPI-613 selectively inactivates PDH in tumor cells by hyper-activating the corresponding tumor-specific configuration of regulatory pyruvate dehydrogenase kinase (PDKs).
-PDKs phosphorylate and inactivate PDH.
-As well, CPI-613 simultaneously inactivates KGDH by hyper-activating a redox feedback loop normally controlling the enzyme’s activity and reconfigured in tumors.
-The simultaneous inhibition of these two TCA cycle enzymes dramatically compromises mitochondrial catabolic and anabolic functions, an outcome contributing to multiple, redundant apoptotic and necrotic cell death pathways selectively in tumor cells [Zachar et al., J Mol Med.
+More specifically, CPI-613® selectively inactivates enzymes in tumor cells by hyper-activating the corresponding tumor-specific configuration of regulatory pyruvate dehydrogenase kinase (PDKs).
+CPI-613® simultaneously inactivates enzymes by hyper-activating a redox feedback loop normally controlling the enzyme’s activity and reconfigured in tumors.
+The simultaneous inhibition of two critical TCA cycle enzymes dramatically compromises mitochondrial catabolic and anabolic functions, an outcome contributing to multiple, redundant apoptotic and necrotic cell death pathways selectively in tumor cells [Zachar et al., J Mol Med.
 2011 89:1137; Stuart et al., Cancer Metab.
 2014 2:4; reviewed in Bingham et al., Expert Rev Clin Pharmacol.
 2014 7:837].

 Please read the Cancer Metabolism Backgrounder to learn more!